Axelph237/Vega-Sector/- resources/Misc Ideas.md

 # Stitching: The end of Large Scale war
 - Humanity works to create super AI
 - In the making of said AI there was a limiting factor
-- Researchers could not understand why the AI was unable to
+- Researchers could not understand why the AI was unable to advance

 # Ourobos